microsoft/sarif-tutorials/docs/2-Basics.md

 and viewer has displayed the help URI from the metadata for the `no-unused-vars` rule.

 ![A SARIF viewer displays rule metadata for a result](../images/rule-metadata-for-a-result.png)

+[Appendix A](Authoring-rule-metadata-and-result-messages.md) provides guidance on authoring rule metadata that provides the most useful information to the developer and also works well in automated systems.

 Note the presence of a `ruleIndex` property in the `result` object in the example.
 In the same way that `result.locations[0].physicalLocation.artifactLocation.index` provides a link between